MMehdiMousavi/AIPlayground/README.md

 ## What Is Data Ablation?
-Data Ablation is the study of data on the performance of your network.
+Data Ablation is the study of data's effects on the performance of your network.
 Does your network get confused when it sees reflection in images? the only way to be sure is to test it.
 AIP  enables you to test the effects of various aspects of data on a ML model, Image processing Algorithm or an AI Agent.
 Testing things like this is not feasible for natural scenes or crowd-sourced data.
 AIP will allow you to swap in different aspects of data without changing the other aspects, ie. isolating that exact feature that you are looking for.
 For example, roughness of a metal surface, reflectiveness of a tile, or the resolution of textures.
 With various settings for you to customize like lighting, fidelity (reflections, antialiasing, shadows, render scaling, etc), you will be able to generate vast datasets of otherwise identical images but with subtle differences to isolate and study the effects of different settings on your Model.